Honeybee-Lee/Security-plus-exam-study-questions/README.md

 48. E - Full backups followed by differential backups.<br>
 49. A - SSO; SAML empowers SSO (Single-sign-on).
 SSO implies that clients can sign in once and those equivalent qualifications can be reused to sign into other organizations.<br>
 50. D - Missing patches from third party software on Windows workstations and servers; : Credentialed scans will produce more information and can audit the network.
 Uncredentialed scan is primitve and only finds missing patches/updates.
 Uncredentialed scans monitor the network to see the vulnerabilities an attacker can easily find and fixing the vulnerability found<br>
+51. B, F - Configure NAT on the core router, Enable TLSv2 encryption on the web server.<br>
+52. A - Document the collection and require a sign off when possession changes.<br>
+53. B - The MITRE ATT&CK framework<br>
+54. C - Not installing new software to prevent compatibility errors.<br>
+55. A - A RAT was installed and is transferring additonal exploit tools.<br>